matthiaskoenig/pkdb/CURATION.md

 }
 ```
 * TODO: document after next iteration
 * Question: maybe remove individuals and dynamics and add something like `extern/table/mapping`.
-There you add mappings.
+There you could add mappings.

 ## 5. Curation of output/outputset